MSPP MIlitary Community

 Miriam Kolko is a 3rd year student in the PsyD Clinical program and Co-President of our Military Community.
 She shares, "I am honored to be married to a Maritime Law Enforcement Officer in the U.S Coast Guard Reserve.
 In addition, my father-in-law is an OIF veteran, and has recently retired after 30 plus years in the Army National Guard."
 When she enrolled at MSPP, she was looking for a cohort that could understand her experience as a military spouse.
 MSPP became the ideal place to explore and foster this dynamic.
 As a result of these desires, the Military Community group was developed.
 This group is a place where veterans, family members, and those who are interested in learning more about the unique military experience can come together and support each other.
 "While my interest in veterans and their families was sparked during my college career, my time at MSPP and my experience as a military spouse has only furthered my interest in working with this unique population."
 A component of her field internship involves working with military families coping with trauma.
 Miriam shares, "My future goal is to continue to work with veterans and their families because when a service member deploys so does their family."

-Coy Pemberton is a student in the MA in Counseling Psychology and Primary Care program.
+Coy Pemberton is a student in the MA in Counseling & Health Psychology program.
 He has been serving in the Army for over 14 years now; four of those on active duty and the remaining in the Army Reserves.
 Coy has held many positions in that time, though currently he is a Reserve Drill Sergeant.
 Coy shares, "Much of my desire to be a mental health clinician came from my military experience; as I have seen first-hand the terrible effects of trauma and I have seen the need for more competent and experienced clinicians.
 While I have always had an interest in the field of Psychology, witnessing the unseen wounds related to conflict solidified my resolve to pursue mental health as a career."
 Coy is completing his practicum working with Veterans at Chelsea Soldiers Home.
 He shares, "I cannot say enough about how this hands-on experience has benefited me.
 Not only has it broadened my perspective on working with military personnel and their families, it has greatly increased my cultural competence.

 Hillary Scudderis a 2nd year Clinical Psychology doctoral student and a member of the Train Vets to Treat Vets Program.
 Hillary became interested in treating Veterans within the field of mental health after reading about the struggles Veterans encounter, both during deployments and upon returning home and reintegrating into civilian life, in "War," by Sebastian Junger.
 As a result of reading this story, Hillary enlisted in the United States Army Reserves as a Human Intelligence Collector in August 2011 after graduating from Wake Forest University.
 She completed her first year practicum on the Acute Services Unit at the Dimock Center and is currently placed at the Family Health Center of Worcester.
 Hillary hopes to one day serve as a military psychologist.